mattshoe/kdux/docs/middleware.md

 Middleware in Kdux represents a powerful mechanism for intercepting and processing actions as they are dispatched to the store.
-Middleware acts as an intermediary between dispatching an action and the reducer that processes it, allowing for side effects, action modification, logging, or even stopping actions from reaching the reducer.
+Middleware acts as an intermediary between dispatching an action and the reducer that processes it, allowing for side effects, action modification, or even blocking actions from reaching the reducer altogether.

-Middleware is essential for managing side effects in a predictable manner, such as handling asynchronous operations, logging actions, performing validation, or augmenting actions before they are passed to the reducer.
+Middleware is essential for compartmentalizing operations and managing side effects in a predictable manner, such as handling asynchronous operations, logging actions, performing validation, or augmenting actions before they are passed to the reducer.
 It provides a mechanism to handle these concerns separately from the core state management logic.

 ## How Middleware Works